 Use the content inset feature to add white space margins on the sides of all your page content, or to create compelling layouts with a mix of site-wide blocks and indented blocks.
 Layout pages, blog posts, and footers follow this feature.

-Style the content inset in Site:
+Style the content inset with these Site tweaks:

 - Change the column width with Content inset.
 To remove the inset, set it to 0.